kaharez/lawcodes/2-civil-code/book-6-succession/chapter-4-wills-and-testaments/article-02-legacies-and-testamentary-dispositions.md

 1. A legacy is a testamentary disposition granting property or a right to a legatee.

 2. Legacies may be:
-    a. universal, granting the entire estate or a fraction thereof;
+    (a) universal, granting the entire estate or a fraction thereof;
-    b. of a quota, granting a specified portion of the estate;
+    (b) of a quota, granting a specified portion of the estate;
-    c. particular, granting a specific item of property or a right.
+    (c) particular, granting a specific item of property or a right.

 3. A universal legatee succeeds to the entire estate not otherwise disposed of and is liable for all debts and obligations of the deceased, without limit.